Code-Institute-Submissions/mumbling-mum/README.md

 ### Mumblings

 Mumblings is the blog page.
 Here blog posts are listed.
 Each post can be selected and the user will be taken to a page detailing that blog entry.
 A logged in user can like the entry, read and add comments.
+An anonymous user can only view how many likes and comments there are.

 ### Admin

 A 'staff' member can perform additional tasks.
 When logged in, in the 'My Account' drop down, on the nav bar, a staff member can access 'Mumbling Admin'.
 This brings them to a page where you can select 'Manage Creations' or 'Manage Mumblings'.

 #### Manage Creations
 The user is taken to a page showing all the items.
-Here Items can be editied, deleted or marked as out of stock.
+Here Items can be edited, deleted or marked as out of stock.
 Marking an item as out of stock adds a banner to the item card and prevents the item from being added to the shopping bag.
 If an Item is out of stock the admin can select 'back in stock' and this removes the banner and allows the item to be added to the shopping bag again.
-Selecting Edit takes the user to a form page that is populated with the item data. here the data can be modified and updated.
-There is also an option to flag an item as clearance.
-This adds a clearance banner to the top of the item card and show the original price alongside the reduced price in red.
+Selecting Edit takes the user to a form page that is populated with the item data.
+Here the data can be modified and updated.
+There is also an option to flag an item as clearance, this adds a clearance banner to the top of the item card and show the original price alongside the reduced price in red.

-A new item can also be added here. 'clicking Add a new item' takes the user to a form where they can add the item information. there is also the opportunity to manage the item categories. by clicking on 'Manage categories' the user is taken to a page listing all categories which can be edited or deleted or a new category added.
+A new item can also be added here.
+Clicking 'Add a new item' takes the user to a form where they can add the item information.

+By clicking on 'Manage categories' the user is taken to a page listing all categories which can be edited or deleted or a new category added.

 #### Manage Mumbles
 The user is taken to a page listing the Blog Entries.
 Here entries can be edited or deleted.